-Talk to your doctor or care provider if you’re experiencing these or any other phenomena related to drinking.
-The National Institutes of Health reports that less than 10 percent of those who are struggling with alcohol use disorder actually receive it.
+Talk to your doctor or care provider if you’re experiencing these or any other negative factors related to drinking.
+The National Institutes of Health reports that less than 10 percent of those who are struggling with Alcohol Use Disorder actually receive treatment.
 Prolonged, untreated binge drinking becomes a more urgent problem as we get older and our bodies become less able to quickly metabolize alcohol, making the need for Medicare-approved alcohol rehab programs incredibly important.
-For those who feel they drink too much, but don’t fall under the criteria for alcohol use disorder, Medicare Part B covers an annual alcohol misuse screening.
+For those who feel they drink too much, but don’t fall under the criteria for Alcohol Use Disorder, Medicare Part B covers an annual alcohol misuse screening.

 What Types of Rehab and Treatment Services Does Medicare Cover?

 Medicare Part A covers inpatient treatment services.
 Inpatient care requires patients to stay in a residential facility while they heal from Substance Use Disorder.
 These programs typically last 30-60 days.

 Medicare covers a variety of inpatient services including:

 - Inpatient Hospital Care (Including Detox and Withdrawal Management)

 - Nursing Services

 Medicare will not cover a private room (unless medically necessary), phone or TV in the room or personal items, like toiletries, comfort and quality-of-life items.
 Medicare Part B will cover doctors’ service administered in an inpatient or residential facility.